jguadagno/jguadagno.github.io/_posts/2020-05-20-getting-started-streaming.md

 * **Open Broadcast Software (OBS)** - Free and open source software for recording and live streaming.
 Source code is available to everyone to contribute and improve. [link](https://obsproject.com/){:target="_blank}
 * **Twitch Studio (Beta)** - Our free streaming software, designed to help new streamers get started.
 With features like guided setup, customizable templates, and integrated alerts, Twitch Studio takes the guesswork out of setting up and managing your stream. [link](https://www.twitch.tv/studio){:target="_blank}
-* **Streamlabs OBS** - **This is what I use** - Streamlabs OBS is free, open source, and easy way to get started streaming.
-The app is built on top of OBS with a whole lot of exciting features: facemasks, built-in widgets & chat, game specific encoders and thousands of free overlays and themes. [link](https://streamlabs.com/streamlabs-obs/){:target="_blank}
+* **Streamlabs OBS** - **This is what I use** - Streamlabs OBS is free, open-source, and easy way to get started streaming.
+The app is built on top of OBS with a whole lot of exciting features: facemasks, built-in widgets & chat, game-specific encoders and thousands of free overlays and themes. [link](https://streamlabs.com/streamlabs-obs/){:target="_blank}
 * **Lightstream Studio** - Professional live streaming from your browser.
 Build your ideal layout.
 Bring on guests remotely.
 Advanced creative possibilities made easy for anyone. [link](https://app.golightstream.com/twitchmusic){:target="_blank}
 * **OBS.Live** - OBS.Live is StreamElements' OBS Studio free add-on for streaming (supports V23).
 OBS.Live makes stream management easy, integrating Twitch chat, your Activity Feed, and Media Request directly into OBS.
 Other features include Custom Bot name, HotKeys and Leaderboards. [link](https://streamelements.com/obslive){:target="_blank}
 * **XSplit Broadcaster** - XSplit is a free, highly customizable, and powerful suite of applications to broadcast to Twitch.
 Whether creating a live stream or editing/uploading clips, it is easy to get started. [link](https://www.xsplit.com/partners/twitch){:target="_blank}